-MCC-Business & Technology is certified as an American Welding Society training facility.
+MCC-Penn Valley is certified as an American Welding Society training facility.

 The American Welding Society (AWS) determines industry standards for welding and is recognized worldwide.
 The AWS Level I and Level II curriculum has been implemented in all welding classes.
 These changes will better prepare our students for AWS certification and expand their career prospects.